-The net income (loss) is an important indicator for financial health and long term business viability.
+The net income (loss) is an important indicator for financial health and long-term business viability.
 Multiple years of net loss could mean that the business is in trouble and may not be financially viable in the near future.
 Additionally, a large net loss in a single year may require further evaluation.

-Start-up companies: It is fairly common for a start-up company to lose money for several years initially before any profits are made.
+For start-up companies, it may be common for a start-up company to lose money for several years initially before any profits are made.
 A net loss trend would be reviewed to determine whether the applicant's financial condition is improving or deteriorating.